xamry/notes/Java/Java 8 new features.md

 From Java 8, interfaces are enhanced to have a method with implementation.
 We can use `default` and `static` keyword to create interfaces with method implementation.
 Default methods can be overriden while static methods can't.

 ## Functional Interfaces**
 An interface with exactly one abstract method becomes a Functional Interface.
-We don’t have to use @FunctionalInterface annotation to mark an interface as a Functional Interface, but we should, in order to avoid accidental addition of abstract methods in the functional interfaces.
+The only abstract method is called  We don’t have to use @FunctionalInterface annotation to mark an interface as a Functional Interface, but we should, in order to avoid accidental addition of abstract methods in the functional interfaces.
 Functional interfaces provide common **functional programming patterns**.
 Since functional interfaces have only one method, lambda expressions can easily provide the method implementation. java.lang.Runnable with a single abstract method run() is a great example of a functional interface.
 Java 8 introduced a set of functional interfaces, such as `Predicate`, `Function`, `Consumer`, and `Supplier`, in the `java.util.function` package.